kotramanojkumar012/EDU-library/README.md

 * 🔤 Sorting (A-Z, popularity, recent)
 * 🏷️ Tag-based filtering
 * 🔗 Shareable URLs for subjects
-* ⌨️ Keyboard navigation support
+* ⌨️ Keyboard navigation

 ---

-## 🤝 Contributing

-Contributions, ideas, and feedback are welcome.
-Feel free to fork the repo and improve it.

----

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is released into the public domain.

+You are free to use, modify, distribute, and build upon this project without any restrictions.

 ---

 <p align="center">
-  Built with focus, clarity, and real-world usability.
+  Built with clarity, simplicity, and real-world usability.
 </p>